Harvard Poll: Young Americans' Support for Dems Plummets

 In the survey, conducted with 2,096 18- to 29-year-olds last month, 23% approved of the job congressional Democrats are doing, compared unfavorably to 29% who approve of congressional Republicans' job performance and 32% who approve of Trump's job performance.

 In Harvard's 2017 and 2020 youth polls, Democrats had notably higher approval ratings than their GOP counterparts or Trump.
-In less than five years, there's been a sharp eroision among young people.
+In less than five years, there's been a sharp erosion among young people.

 As shown in the survey and reported by the Washington Examiner, through the 2017, 2020, and 2025 polls, young people's views on Republicans in Congress and Trump have remained stable, fluctuating only a couple of percentage points.